-SoFi Parent Loans have the potential to save you money, but they don’t come with as many repayment options.
-With SoFi, you must begin repaying the loan within 30 to 45 days of disbursement.
-Plus, you can only choose between a five- or 10-year repayment term.
+SoFi parent loans have the potential to save you money, but they don’t come with as many repayment options as the federal parent PLUS loan.
+With SoFi, you must begin repaying at least the interest on your loan while your child is in school.
+Plus, you can only choose between a five-, 10-, or 15-year repayment term.

-Parent PLUS Loans, on the other hand, have a lot more options.
+Parent PLUS loans, on the other hand, have a lot more options.
 First, you can request deferment of your loan while your child is in school.
 With deferment, you won’t have to start repaying the loan until six months after they graduate.
 (Note that interest will continue to accrue, even while your payments are paused.)

 Besides deferment, you can also choose from a variety of repayment plans.
-The Standard Repayment Plan, for instance, gives you fixed monthly payments over 10 years.
-The Graduated Plan also spans 10 years, but payments start small and increase over time.
+The standard repayment plan, for instance, gives you fixed monthly payments over 10 years.
+The graduated plan also spans 10 years, but payments start small and increase over time.

 These plans can be a lifesaver if you’re struggling to make your monthly payments.
 They offer a way to reduce your monthly bills while avoiding student loan default.

-If you’re concerned about your ability to pay back the loan, a Parent PLUS Loan likely has more options than a SoFi Parent Loan.
+If you’re concerned about your ability to pay back the loan, a parent PLUS loan likely has more options than a SoFi parent loan.

-Although it doesn’t advertise a strict minimum, you’ll likely need a decent credit score and steady income to qualify for the best rates.
+When you apply for SoFi parent loans, SoFi reviews your credit history, income and other debts.
+Although it doesn’t advertise a strict minimum, you’ll likely need a decent credit score and steady income to qualify for your best rates.

-Parent PLUS Loans, on the other hand, only state that you can’t have an adverse credit history.
+Parent PLUS loans, on the other hand, only state that you can’t have an adverse credit history.
 In other words, you can’t have derogatory marks on your credit report, such as unpaid debts or loan defaults.
 If you do, you could still qualify by applying with a creditworthy endorser.

-Although it might be harder to qualify for a SoFi Parent Loan, the application process itself is easy.
+Although it might be harder to qualify for a SoFi parent loan, the application process itself is easy.
 As an innovator in the online lending space, SoFi lives up to its reputation with a user-friendly website.

 It’s easy to get a rate quote, and filling out a full application is painless as well.
-That’s not to say applying for a Parent PLUS Loan is difficult, but the process can vary depending on where your child goes to college.
+That’s not to say applying for a parent PLUS loan is difficult, but the process can vary depending on where your child goes to college.

 Shop around to find the right parent loan for you